Attached and Affiliated Units

-Throughout their time in combat, various units were attached to the 103rd Infantry Division for a variety of reasons from needing additional or specific support on various missions to working in the same area of operations.
-These attached units were often specialty units that the 103rd Infantry Division did not have organically built into their ranks and numbers such as anti-tank battalions, armored units, or tank destroyers.
-In some rare instances, the 103rd Infantry Division also bolstered their strength by having infantry battalions from different divisions folded into their ranks, which occurred in January of 1945.
-Please see below for a full list of the attached units and the dates that they were attached to the 103rd Infantry Division during their time in Europe.
-There will also be a brief description of each specialty unit to explain their importance.
+Throughout the combat tour, various units were attached to the 103rd Infantry Division for a variety of reasons, from needing additional or specific support on various missions to simply working in the same area of operations.
+These attached units were often specialty units that the 103rd Infantry Division did not have organically built into their structure, such as anti-tank battalions, armored units, or tank destroyers.
+In some rare instances, the 103rd Infantry Division also bolstered their strength by having infantry battalions from different divisions folded into their ranks.
+Please see below for a full list of the attached units and the dates that they were attached to the 103rd Infantry Division as well as a brief description of each specialty unit.

-The antiaircraft artillery units provided an umbrella of sorts over the soldiers of the 103rd Infantry Division and protected from possible enemy air attacks.
-These units used a variety of weapons and guns from multiple 50 caliber machine guns to heavier pieces of artillery that could fire projectiles that would explode at a certain time or height and send shrapnel in different directions to bring down aircraft at higher altitudes.
-In some instances, these machine guns and artillery pieces could also be used for antipersonnel purposes with devastating effect.
+Anti-aircraft artillery units provided an umbrella of sorts over the soldiers of the 103rd Infantry Division and protected from possible enemy air attacks.
+These units used a variety of weapons and guns, from multiple .50 caliber machine guns to heavier pieces of artillery that could fire projectiles that exploded at a certain time or height to send shrapnel in different directions to bring down aircraft.
+In some instances, these machine guns and artillery pieces could also be used for anti-personnel purposes with devastating effect.
+Two different anti-aircraft battalions were attached to the 103rd Division during the war.

 353rd AAA SL Battalion: